golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 ### Add cluster info

-The last thing before proceeding to run our app on a Ray on Golem cluster is adding cluster information to the output.
+As the one last touch before proceeding to run our script on a Ray on Golem cluster, we'll add some information about the cluster to the output.
 Add this after `ray.init()` and at the end of the code:
 ```python
 print('''This cluster consists of